yihuitham/GA-Project3-FrontEnd/README.md

 Staffs can only view operations assigned to them and update post operation reports
 ![Assignment Page1](./public/surgeon-page.png)

+## User Stories

+Go to ./public/GA_Project3 - User stories.docx of this repository folder.

 ## Database/Storage

 - **MongoDB**, a NoSQL databased used for high volume data storage